OSU-CS492-W18/final-project-team-7/README.md

 # Rate Catz

-A masterfully crafted Android application, with the main intent of pitting two cats against each other, in a randomized rating roulette.
+A masterfully crafted Android application with the main intent of pitting two cats against each other in a randomized rating roulette.
 Developed for CS 492, Rate Catz will have the following:

 1. Multiple activities